cupriteinstrumentalconditioning413/emsqrt/README.md

 ---

-**Remember**: EM-√ trades throughput for guaranteed memory bounds.
+**Take-home**: EM-√ trades throughput for guaranteed memory bounds.
 Use it when memory constraints are more important than raw speed.

 Repo is a dynamic work, please be aware that it will evolve and further develop over time.